 - be regulated by the Financial Conduct Authority

 - have received responses from 30 or more customers in our customer survey

 - have received an average or above policy score (see table for current average score) and a customer score of 70% or above.

 This review reveals which insurers came out best for cover and customer service, and which scored the worst.
 To access this review and thousands of others, sign up for a £1 trial.
 Or if you're already a member, log in to see our reviews.

 How we calculate the scores

-The customer score is based on a survey of 5,115 general public respondents and are worked using a combination overall satisfaction and likelihood of recommending the provider to a friend.
+The customer score is based on a survey of 5,115 general public respondents and are worked out using a combination of overall satisfaction and likelihood of recommending the provider to a friend.
 If two or more brands show the same overall score, they are ranked to the next decimal place.
 Providers must receive a minimum sample size of 30 to be included.

 The policy score is our assessment of the quality of standard cover comparing 35 elements of a buildings insurance policy and 49 elements of a contents insurance policy.
 Providers must receive a minimum sample size of 30 respondents to be included.

-Total score is made up of 50% of the customer score and 25% each of buildings and contents policy scores.
+Total score is made up of 50% of the customer score, and 25% each of buildings and contents policy scores.